Mount Baker: Name and etymology

 Mount Baker is known to the several Indigenous peoples surrounding the mountain by different names.

 The Nooksack, who live in the closest proximity to the north face of the mountain, have multiple names for different areas of the mountain.
 The name Kweq' Smánit, meaning "white mountain," refers to Mount Baker as a whole, and specifically, to the glacier-covered summit above 7,000 feet.
 The open slopes of Mt.
 Baker, between about 5,000 feet and 7,000 feet, are known as Kwelshán, meaning "shooting place," referring to the act of going hunting up on the slopes.
 The third main name for the mountain is Spelhpálhx̠en, meaning "many meadows," refers to the sheltered meadows below around 5,500 feet.

 The Upper Skagit peoples, who live in the closest proximity to the south face of the mountain along the Skagit River watershed, call the mountain təqʷubəʔ in Lushootseed, which means "permanently snow-covered mountain."
+This name is also used for Mount Rainier, and is anglicized as Tacoma or Tahoma.

 Other Indigenous peoples, such as the Lummi or Halkomelem-speaking peoples, use names for the mountain borrowed from the Nooksack term, as, due to the distance to the mountain from the core homelands of those peoples, only those closely related to the Nooksack might travel to hunt and gather with them at Kwelshán.
 Thus, the names for Mount Baker in Lummi and Halkomelem are Kwelshan and Kwelxá:lxw respectively.
 The name in the nearby Thompson language, kʷəlhéləxʷ, may be a loan from Nooksack or Halkomelem.

-In the language of the unidentified "Koma tribe," the name is Tukullum or Nahcullum.

 The first Europeans to see and name the mountain were the Spanish.
 Gonzalo Lopez de Haro was the first European to record the mountain, calling it Gran Montaña del Carmelo, meaning "Great Mount Carmel".

 The current English name for the mountain, Mount Baker, was chosen by George Vancouver.
 Vancouver named the mountain for 3rd Lieutenant Joseph Baker of HMS Discovery, who saw it on April 30, 1792.

-Mount Baker is sometimes also known by the alternative English name "Kulshan" which is the Anglicized form of the Nooksack name Kwelshán.
+Mount Baker is sometimes also known by the alternative English name "Kulshan" which is the anglicized form of the Nooksack name Kwelshán.
 The other related name, "Koma Kulshan," is likely the Anglicized version of the Nooksack phrase, Kwóma Kwelshán, meaning "go up into the mountains to Kwelshán."